 Levothyroxine (Leventa, Novothyrox, Synthroid) is a synthetic form of one of the hormones produced by the thyroid gland.
-If you have an underactive thyroid, known as hypothyroidism, your doctor may prescribe levothyroxine to help boost your levels of this hormone.
+If you have hypothyroidism, your doctor may prescribe levothyroxine to help boost your levels of this hormone.
 Taking too much levothyroxine -- either intentionally or unintentionally --can be dangerous.
 A mild overdose can cause symptoms of hyperthyroidism, but massive overdoses can cause potentially life-threatening effects.

-Many of the signs of hyperthyroidism caused by too much levothyroxine can be found in the skin.
-Excess levothyroxine can make the skin feel unusually warm due to increased blood flow.
-Levothyroxine also increases metabolism, causing the body to generate more heat.
-As a result, a person may perspire more than normal and be unusually sensitive to warm temperatures.
-Severe levothyroxine overdoses can cause a dangerously high fever.
+Many of the signs of hyperthyroidism caused by taking too much levothyroxine can be found in the skin.
+Too much levothyroxine can make the skin unusually warm, due to increased blood flow.
+Levothyroxine also increases metabolism, causing your body to generate more heat.
+As a result, you may perspire more if you take too much levothyroxine and find you are more sensitive to heat.
+Levothyroxine overdoses can cause a dangerously high fever, known as malignant hyperthermia.

-Too much levothyroxine can also affect the digestive tract.
-Because their metabolism is increased, many people lose weight despite having an increased appetite.
+Too much levothyroxine can also affect your digestive tract.
+Many people lose weight, despite a normal or increased appetite.
 Excess levothyroxine can also cause more frequent bowel movements or diarrhea, as the hormone speeds the movement of food through the digestive tract.
-Nausea and vomiting may sometimes occur, especially with a large overdose.

 Neurological and Psychiatric Signs

 Taking too much levothyroxine can affect your mood and nervous system.
 Some people feel restless, irritable or nervous.
 The extra thyroid hormone can also cause fine tremors, especially in the hands.
-Other symptoms include trouble concentrating, confusion and memory problems.
+Other signs include trouble concentrating, problems with memory and confusion.
 Insomnia is also common in people who take too much levothyroxine.
 In cases of severe levothyroxine overdose, people can fall into a coma.

 The heart is also affected by high doses of levothyroxine.
-A rapid and possibly irregular heartbeat is common, which may be felt as fast, forceful palpitations in the chest.
-The blood pressure is also usually elevated.
-In some people, an overdose of levothyroxine can cause heart failure, characterized by shortness of breath, weakness and fluid retention.
-Chest pain may also occur, especially in people with narrowing of the coronary arteries that supply the heart muscle.
+A rapid and possibly irregular heartbeat is common.
+In some people, an overdose of levothyroxine can cause heart failure, particularly if they have underlying heart disease.